Family-Owned Businesses

 - Selling the family business to third parties and tag along and drag along rights;

-- Business succession and continuance;
+- Succession and business continuance;

-- Establishing of the Family Council
+- Establishing of the Family Council;

-- Shareholders´ agreements;
+- Shareholders and partners´ agreements;

 - Restrictions on share assignments and preemptive rights;